Amplifier modellers and multi-effects intro

 - Use the multi-effects with amp modelling turned on and go straight to PA or DAW

-So if you’re ready to pull the trigger and head in this direction, here are a few options I’ve considered:
+So if you’re ready to pull the trigger and head in this direction, here are a few options of guitar multi-effects and amp modellers I’ve considered:

 - Fractal Audio AX8 (full version) or FX8 (effects only version) – well renowned by their realistic modelling.
 Missing an expression pedal (can be added separately) and hard to find in Australia.
 Sounds really impressive though.